 - The tiger’s penis is said to be an aphrodisiac- well, now we all know what VIAGRA is made up of.

-- You can possess strength, courage and cunningness by consuming a tiger’s heart.
-There is absolutely no need to meditate, observe the world and crawl your way through or go to the gym and eat good food as there is an easy way: just go to the jungle with your rifle, shoot the tiger and take his heart out.
+- You can possess strength, courage and intelligence by consuming a tiger’s heart.
+There is absolutely no need to meditate, observe the world and crawl your way through or go to the gym and eat good food as there is an easy way.
+Just go to the jungle with your rifle, shoot the tiger and take his heart out.

 The major tiger areas in India are: